 Going forward, explicit inclusion of price elasticity for water should be incorporated in demand forecasting once the estimated level of rebound is achieved.
-It would seem appropriate to develop and compare different approaches to demand forecasting for future use in SEQ.
+The Authority considers that it would seem appropriate to develop and compare different approaches to demand forecasting for future use in SEQ.